ahbarnett/mwrapdemo/README.md

 1. Type `make`.
 This should make all examples in the four directories.
 If it breaks at some point, don't panic; instead `cd` to each the four directories in turn and type `make`, to see what functionality you can get.

 1. From MATLAB, in the main directory, type `testall` which should run four tests, each returning a set of error figures, which should be small.
-As above, if you weren't able to make all four directories, `cd` to each in turn and try `test` in MATLAB.
+As above, if you weren't able to make all four directories, `cd` to the ones that worked and try `test` in MATLAB.

 See the README files in each of the directories for more information.